TaylanUB/scheme-bytestructures/README.md

 supported sub-libraries, which you can see by peeking into the `r7/` and `guile/` directories.
 They are mostly documented below.

+To make the library available to Guile, rename the repository directory to `bytestructures` (it will likely be `scheme-bytestructures` when you clone it), then add its parent directory to `GUILE_LOAD_PATH`.
+Don't use the `-L` flag with a relative path because `include-from-path` doesn't work well with that.

 Bytestructure descriptors
 -------------------------